evan-007/pair-program/README.md

 End-to-end tests with protractor are run against `port 3000` and the rails app.
 Any changes to the client need to be added to the build first: `gulp build`.
-To run protractor, `rails s` and in a new terminal window `cd client && protractor protractorConfig.js`
+To run protractor, `cd client && gulp e2e-test`.
+If tests fail, the rails daemon may need to be killed manually with `gulp rails-kill`.

-Todo: Fix gulp task for running protractor in one command.
+##Seed Data

+`rake db:seed` uses minimal nonsense data to keep e2e tests speedy.
+Use `rake seed_data` to add more meaningful Faker data.
+Clear DB before running either.

 ##Deployment